anushang/anushang.github.io/_posts/2020-07-22-Windows-Privilege-Escalation.md

     It will list all the vulnerabilties.
     Note: [E] means Exploitdb, [M] means metasploitable

-Priviledge exploitation
+Privilege exploitation
 ### ?
-    whoami /priv ->lists priviledges current user has
+    whoami /priv ->lists privileges current user has

-### Some priviledges if enables to exploit
+### Some privileges if enables to exploit
     1) SeImpersonatePrivilege        Impersonate a client after authentication Enabled If this is Enabled then you are the SYSTEM.
        List of CLDIS